 Each Facebook user who comments on your business’s Facebook page posts is a potential sales opportunity.
 But replying to each person manually isn’t scalable, and won’t work as a very effective sales funnel, either.
 If you want to take advantage of the engagement on your Facebook page, it’s time you added your Messenger chatbot to the mix. 🤖

 With Chatfuel, you can set up your Facebook bot to automatically reply to post comments.
 This type of marketing automation will save you time, and help you turn commenters into customers on autopilot.
 To begin sending warm leads from your page to your bot, all it takes is a few easy steps.
-You can set up Comments Autoreply in the Flows tab or the Automate tab in Chatfuel, depending on where you've built your bot.
+You can set up Comments Autoreply in the Flows tab or the Blocks tab in Chatfuel, depending on where you've built your bot.
 Continue reading for details and instructions on both so you can get started right away.

 How your business can benefit from automatically responding to comments